 I joined D Young & Co in 2019 with a strong, interdisciplinary technical background in chemistry, biotechnology, and the physical sciences.
 I particularly enjoy the diversity of innovation and clients that I am able to support in my role.

-Since joining the firm, I have gained experience in the prosecution of UK, European, and foreign patents for a variety of clients across the chemical and pharmaceutical fields as well as assisting with contentious matters.
+Since joining the firm, I have gained experience in the prosecution of UK, European, and foreign patents for a variety of clients across the chemical and (bio)pharmaceutical fields as well as EPO oppositions and appeals.
+I have particular experience in the fields of antibiotics, pharmaceuticals, polymers, drug delivery, lubricants and fuel additives, green chemistry, medical devices and nanotechnology.

 Prior to joining D Young & Co, I worked as a post-doctoral fellow in Germany, leading a synthetic biology project to design peptide and protein-based molecular switches for use in engineering natural and synthetic cells.
 My doctoral research focused on the development of nanopore-based single-molecule sensors for the study of protein kinases and the screening of kinase inhibitors.